rotunda-uvap/uvapweb/content/news/uva-press-books-on-democracy-and-threats-to-it/index.md

 * *[Fighting Political Gridlock: How States Shape Our Nation and Our Lives](https://upress.virginia.edu/title/5776/)* by David J. Toscano
 * *[The Elections of 2020](https://upress.virginia.edu/title/5621/)* edited by Michael Nelson
 * Forthcoming: *[The Elections of 2024](https://upress.virginia.edu/title/10079/)* edited by Michael Nelson
+* *[The Poisoning of the American Mind](https://upress.virginia.edu/title/10048/)* edited by Lawrence M. Eppard, Jacob L. Mackey, and Lee Jussim

 Be sure also to check out two of our series that relate directly to these issues: